dyphire/mpv-config/archive/README.md

-**illustrate**
+**Description**

- This folder stores configuration files that are no longer in use, but because they can still meet the needs of some scenarios, the archives are retained.
+This folder contains configuration files that are no longer in use, but because they can still meet the needs of some scenes, they are archived.

- The folder structure maintains the original style and can be directly placed in the main configuration directory and used after adjustment.
+ folder structure remains the original, which can be directly placed in the main configuration directory and used after adjustment.